- If Windows blocks your VPN, your privacy could be jeopardized in no time.

-- Now, click the dropdown menu below “Type of sign-in info”, tick a sign-in method, and the click on “Save”.
+- Now, click the dropdown menu below “Type of sign-in info”, tick a sign-in method, and then click on Save

 However, if your VPN is still blocked on Windows 10, you may proceed to the next step.

-Sometimes, antivirus programs can block VPN on Windows 10.
+Sometimes, antivirus programs can block VPNs on Windows 10.
 Hence, the best workaround is to exclude your VPN from your antivirus protection settings.
 Here’s how to do this in Windows Defender:

 Another reason why VPN is blocked on Windows 10 is due to Windows Firewall settings.
 Hence, you also need to enable your VPN in Windows Firewall.
 Here’s how to do this:

 Step 1: Flush the DNS